‘Sand batteries’ could be key breakthrough in storing solar and wind energy year-round

 So how do sand batteries work exactly?

-It’s quite a simple structure to begin with.
-A tall, grey tower is filled with low-grade sand and charged up with the heat from excess solar and wind electricity.
+It’s quite a simple structure to begin with, Polar Night Energy said of its prototype.
+A tall tower is filled with low-grade sand and charged up with the heat from excess solar and wind electricity.

-The sand can store heat at around 500C for several months, providing a valuable store of cheaper energy during the winter.
-When needed, the battery discharges the hot air - warming water in the district heating network which serves the city of Tampere.
-Homes, offices and even the local swimming pool all benefit.
+The sand can store heat at around 500C for several days to even months, providing a valuable store of cheaper energy during the winter.
+When needed, the battery discharges the hot air - warming water in the district heating network.
+Homes, offices and even the local swimming pool all benefit in Kankaanpää, for example.

 “There’s really nothing fancy there,” Markku says of the storage.
 “The complex part happens on the computer; we need to know how the energy, or heat, moves inside the storage, so that we know all the time how much is available and at what rate we can discharge and charge.”